-In CLL Zydelig treatment is used in combination with another medicine (rituximab) in patients who have certain high-risk factors or in patients whose cancer has come back after at least one previous treatment.
+In CLL Zydelig treatment can be continuedis used in combination with another medicine called rituximab in patients who have certain high-risk factorsand who are already taking Zydelig.
+In CLL it can also be used in combination with rituximabor in patients whose cancer has come back after at least one previous treatment.